zhuangjun1981/retinotopic_mapping/doc/source/about.rst

 About
 =======
-he retinotopic mapping package is a self-contained module for display visual stimuli in visual physiology experiments and for data analysis on the results of those experiments.
+The `retinotopic mapping package <https://github.com/zhuangjun1981 /retinotopic_mapping>`_ is a self-contained module for display visual stimuli in visual physiology experiments and for data analysis on the results of those experiments.